gofiber/fiber/middleware/session/README.md

 	// Optional.
 Default value memory.New()
 	Storage fiber.Storage

-	// Name of the session cookie.
-This cookie will store session key.
+	// KeyLookup is a string in the form of "<source>:<name>" that is used
+	// to extract session id from the request.
+	// Possible values: "header:<name>", "query:<name>" or "cookie:<name>"
 	// Optional.
-Default value "session_id".
+Default value "cookie:session_id".
-	CookieName string
+	KeyLookup string

 	// Domain of the CSRF cookie.
 	// Optional.
 Default value "".